-- Some of the animals on this list live in the ocean and disguise to protect themselves from predictors.
+- Some of the animals on this list live in the ocean and use disguises to protect themselves from predictors.

-- One of the animals on this list changes color due to seasonal changes and its fur coat.
+- Two of the animals on this list change their fur color with seasonal changes.

-- Some of the animals on the list are birds and the colors of their feathers change.
+- One of the animals on the list is a bird, and the colors of its feathers change.

 The chameleon may be the world’s most recognizable color-changing animal, but that doesn’t mean that it’s the only creature of its type on the planet.

-And while the process is most often used as a defense mechanism, it can be used for hunting, attracting mates, and even communicating socially.
+While the color change process is most often used as a defense mechanism, it can be used for regulating temperature, attracting mates, and even communicating socially.

 Here are 10 of the world’s most unique color-changing animals and the creative ways they employ this skill for survival.